Microshak/MicroNotes/Security/SOC2.md

 * Information security program

 ---
-# Criteria for Passing an Audit
-* You must meet Security Criteria
-* You can choose other  trust services to meet out of the 5

----
+# Documentation
-# You must document your security program for every new employee
+* You must document your security program for every new employee
 * The Auditor looks at the policy documentation